CBD for PMS

 How can CBD help with PMS symptoms?

-CBD is a powerful and natural anti-inflammatory and can ease the cramping & headaches associated with PMS.
+Pain Relief: CBD is a powerful and natural anti-inflammatory and can ease the cramping & headaches associated with PMS.
 Before you reach for your ibuprofen, which can cause all sorts of internal organ irritation and damage, try CBD instead.
-Many of my customers also like to use a
+Many of my customers also like to use a topical CBD on the abdomen when suffering from cramps.

 Anxiety/Depression: CBD is known for it's positive impact on mental health.
 Many of my customers report that the gnarling red eyed monster is quieted with their daily CBD.